 The practice applies to saline or sodic soil conditions, but special considerations are required.
 See Qadir and Oster 2003 in the References section.

 This practice does not apply to the management of irrigation water supplied through a subsurface drainage system.
-For that purpose, use NRCS Conservation Practice Standards (CPSs) Irrigation System, Surface and Subsurface (Code 443) and Irrigation Water Management (Code 449).
+For that purpose, use Iowa NRCS Conservation Practice Standards (CPSs) Irrigation System, Surface and Subsurface (Code 443) and Irrigation Water Management (Code 449).

 The practice does not apply to the seasonal inundation of fields from overland surface runoff.